|SIYE Time:15:13 on 17th December 2018|

 Ron gave a grudging nod of agreement.

 ‘Hiding away and staying completely separate can lead to prejudice and distrust, Ron,’ argued Hermione.
-The Malfoys and Greengrasses and a lot of other pureblood families, even the Macmillans, still hide themselves away.
-You were allowed into Ottery St Catchpole; you even wore Muggle clothes, you’re different to most of the old Pureblood families.
+The Malfoys and Greengrasses and a lot of other pureblood families, even Ernie and Lisa Macmillan, still hide themselves away.
+You were allowed into Ottery St Catchpole; you even wore Muggle clothes, you’re a lot different to most of the old Pureblood families.
 I know that we can’t force everyone to change; a lot of wizards still know nothing about Muggles, and they don’t want to know.
 But I don’t want my great-grandchildren to turn out to be Muggle-haters like the Malfoys simply because they’ve never met a Muggle.
 Harry’s right, we need to interact more, understand more.
 It won’t be easy.
 I’m sure that there will be a few problems with little slips and accidental magic…’

-‘Yes.’
-Hermione nodded, Ron frowned and shrugged.
-Ginny exchanged a knowing glance with her friend.
-Hermione smiled, both woment knew that Ron’s silent shrug was enough.
+The two women exchanged a knowing glance.
+Hermione smiled, both women knew that Ron’s silent shrug was enough.
 His definite and vociferous “no” of two weeks earlier had already turned into uncertainty.
 Hermione had won this battle.

 ‘How’s the case going?’
 Ron asked.
 He was obviously unwilling to continue any discussion about Rose and Hugo’s schooling.